s1nghularity/s1nghularity.github.io/ndtv-route/README-ndtv.md

 ## Run Code

-From github, download this repository and **open the index.html** file or go to s1nghularity.github.com
+From github, download this repository and **open the index.html** file in a local server or go to s1nghularity.github.io/personal-portfolio/

 ## Future Changes